abelmcelroy/color-contrast-picker/README.md

 ### `getContrastingHex(color, contrastRatio)`

+For situations when you want a lighter/darker version of a color to precisely contrast the original.
 Returns a color of the same hue/saturation as the `color` and contrasts the original color with a contrast ratio of `contrastRatio`.

 ### Uses